 Hopping off the bus outside of the Ahmedabad Clock Tower lane the aromatic waft of warm Fafdas in the making greeted us.
-These Besan (Bengal gram) cylindrical strips of joy created a stirring sound as they encountered the warm oil ready to create magic.
+These Besan (Bengalgram) cylindrical strips of joy created a stirring sound as they encountered the warm oil ready to create magic.
 The clock had struck 7.50 am, and enterprising citizens of this business hub had already set off to work, ready to stop by for their staple breakfast – Fafda and Jalebis.

 After a quick chat, and bite of the fafdas, we made our way to the first top- Swaminarayan Temple which was on the receiving end of devotees in quick succession.
 The grandeur and optimism echoed in the temple’s architecture and softly playing Bhajans in the backdrop.
 The open Chabutara- a bird feeding spot inviting pigeons and many feeders for whom this an everyday routine.
-As we moved further along on our walk, we learned that there are as many as 700 Chabutras(Bird feeders) in Ahmedabad, however, they’re designed keeping in mind the lack of space.
+As we moved further along on our walk, we learned that there are as many as 700 Chabutras(Bird feeders) in Ahmedabad, however they’re designed keeping in mind the lack of space.

-Our next stop was the Kavi Dalpatram Chowk, a reformist poet who is known for his significant contribution to the promotion of Gujarati language.
+Our next stop was the Kavi Dalpatram Chowk, a reformist poet who is known for his significant contribution in the promotion of Gujarati language.
 It was his camaraderie with Alexander Kinloch Forbes, a British civil officer in the 18th Century that helped Forbes become fluent in Gujarati with Gujarati Vernacular Society.
 The chowk today stands as a memorial to Kavi Dalpatram and his house which was destroyed in 1948.